edannenberg/kubler/README.md

     $ kubler build mytest/figlet -i

 This will also build any missing parent images/builders, so the first run may take quite a bit of time.
-Don't worry, once your local binary package cache and build containers are seeded future runs will be much faster.
+Don't worry, once the local binary package cache and build containers are seeded future runs will be much faster.
 When everything is ready you are dropped into a new shell:

 ```